The Complete Guide to Electronic Data Interchange (EDI)

 UN/EDIFACT

-Implementing UN/EDIFACT EDI involves understanding different EDI Integrations format, code values and structures required for global compatibility.
+Implementing UN/EDIFACT EDI involves understanding different EDI integration formats, code values, and structures required for global compatibility.
 Businesses need the expertise to translate EDIFACT standards into formats compatible with their internal systems.
 They must also regularly update mappings and interfaces to support ongoing changes to UN/EDIFACT.
 However, EDIFACT supports the integration of international supply chains through the standardization of electronic document exchanges across borders.

 ANSI X12 EDI

-To implement these EDI Integration Services, organizations require mapping tools, integration software and debugging expertise to develop reliable ANSI X12 interfaces.
+To implement these EDI Integration Services, organizations require mapping tools, integration software, and debugging expertise to develop reliable ANSI X12 interfaces.
 They must acquire or develop the ability to encode internal data into defined X12 formats and decode incoming ANSI X12 documents.
-Regular updates are needed to accommodate new X12 releases over time.
-Nevertheless, ANSI X12 automation helps businesses reduce costs, errors and delays associated with paper-based documents.
+Regular updates will accommodate new X12 releases over time.
+Nevertheless, ANSI X12 automation helps businesses reduce costs, errors, and delays associated with paper-based documents.

 EDI AS2